 A dispatch published in another column intimates that it is believed by some in Washing ton that Gov. Houston is in some way implies ted in this hostile movement.
 This is scarcely to be believed. for, with all his grievoux errors and faults, it would be annatural for him to league with his ancient foes, and the foes and oppressors of his State, to bring her under the of a government he detests.
 Besides, in bis late address to the people, after having been deposed from the office of Governor for refusing to take the oath of adegiance under the new or by the peaceful exercise of my functions.
-When I can no longer do this, I shall calmly withdraw from the scene. leaving the Government in the and's of those who have usurped its authority but still claiming that I am its Chief Executive."
+When I can no longer do this, I shall calmly withdraw from the scene. leaving the Government in the ands of those who have usurped its authority. but still claiming that I am its Chief Executive.

-If he would not be instrumental in initiati civil war to overthrow the sequine under whi e had to vacate his seat, he would scarcely g id and confort to his bitter chemies to induf invasion.

-We are more inclined to coincide with our otemporary, the Richmond Disputch, which, marking the coincidence of the departure of the United States troops, and the advance of Ampudia, suggests the idea of a mutual understand-ing between the Lincoln Administration and the Mexican general.
+If he would not be instrumental in initiating a civil war to overthrow the regime under which he had to vacate his seat, he would scarcely give aid and comfort to his bitter enemies to induce wur of invasion.
+We are more inclined to coincide with our stemporary, the Richmond Disputch, which, marking the coincidence of the departure of the United States troops, and the advance of Ampudia, suggests the idea of a mutual understand-ing between the Lincoln Administration and the Mexican general.
 It intimates that the latter must have been well posted up, to be ena-bled to invade Texas directly after the removal of the troops of the troops.
 Be this as it may, however, Ampudia is misthen if he this is that the protection of the late United States Government was more effective than that which the Confederate States can and will give her, promptly and vigorously, when the necessity arises.
-A few days would find the sons of Mississippi and Lowisiana, and others of her Confederate and the sons of the sons of the sons of the state and the sons of her Confederates, on the murch to her nid.
+A few days would find the sons of Mississippi and Louisiana, and others of her Confederate her Confederates, on the murch to her nid.
 The gallant sons of Texas themselves, who have he-fore now coped with the whole power of the Mexican Government, and won from it her insending emigration there, for the purpose of lependence, will be able to drive Ampudia and its pack of greasers from their soil. - Guardian.
 THE CONFEDERATE STATES. -The Confedzens, or to assume jurisdiction.
 It is a materate States of America now number seven, ter accomplished, and Hayti will share the with a population of 5.054,323, and an area sime fate. of 527,898 square miles.
 Their area is on the arrangement and division of the equal to that of all the free States this side of spoils.
 These republies, recognized organithe Rocky Mountains, with the exception of zations by the civilized world, will be con-Kansas.
 They have a sea-coast of 5,382 quered by Spain, and they will recognize no miles in length, Leing nearly three times as great as that of the same free States, which but 2,183 miles.